DrTTom/CardLogic/README.md

-# Collection
+# CardLogic

+To manage a collection of stamps, of books or of any kind of "collectible" objects you will find many software solutions.
+Collecting stuff which comes without catalouges, labels or dating is an entirely differnt world.

-This project is for two purposes
+This project is for two purposes:

-* being a sand box for trying out techniques which do not (yet) occur in my professional work
+* getting more familiar with some JS techniques, provide examples for teaching
 * helping me organize my collection of playing cards

 Its organized as JavaScript front end connecting via REST to a Java back end.
-The back end consists of two parts: a generic application which can be used to keep track of any kind of collection and a customization for handling the special needs of playing card collectors.
+Both parts constist of a generic base which could be used for any kind of collection and an extension which makes it suitable for handling the special needs of playing card collectors.

+Why is collecting playing cards different?
+* There is no exhaustive catalouge or reference.
+* There are rather few collectors.
+* Cards may or may not have maker signs, covers ...